RobertoCDiaz/erc20-token-ico/README.md

 ## Project requirements.

 * There should be a limit on how many token there are available.
 This must be provided as an argument when deploying the token smart contract.
 * Every WNC NFT holder should get 10 tokens for free, having in mind that they would pay for the gas fees.
+All of this token will not be took into account to the stablished limit of tokens
 * The price of one token at the time of ICO must be also provided as an argument to the contract deployment, and should be in terms of $ETH.
 * Build a website which users can visit for the ICO.